 Stores don’t just fill new bags with tissue paper so you’ll have a hard time finding the price tag.
 When a purse is full it’s more likely to maintain its original shape.

-Eschebach recommended stuffing your purses with the same type of tissue paper that many retailers use to wrap clothing.
+Eschebach recommends stuffing your purses with the same type of tissue paper that many retailers use to wrap clothing.
 Sheets of plastic or bubble wrap are also good options.

 Just don’t use newspaper print, warned Eschebach, who pointed out that the ink can rub off on your purse and your fingers.